 - Pic Mosquito Coils

-We ran across some PIC mosquito Coils at Dollar Tree the other day.
+Occasionally, one can find PIC mosquito coils at Dollar Tree.
 What fun in the summer, lighting those puppies, watching it burn round and round, playing with smoke, chasing away mosquitoes.
 Die bug die!

 - Avon Skin-So-Soft